AI in DevOps: Replacing Manual Server Management (2026)

 Rule 4: Train your team.
 AI-assisted tools only work if people use them.
 Spend 30 minutes walking the team through the AI terminal, file manager, and monitoring dashboard.
 The ROI comes from adoption, not just installation.

 Rule 5: Keep the terminal available.
-AI assistance is for the routine.
+Intelligent assistance is for the routine.
 The terminal is for the complex.
 Your tool should offer both.

 Getting Started with CtrlOps in Your DevOps Stack